Department of Management, Society and Communication

-I am interested in supervising master's and PhD students working on the politics of CSR / corporate ethics, sustainable agriculture and sustainable development.
+I am interested in supervising Master’s and PhD students working on the politics of development, sustainable development, sustainable agriculture, CSR / corporate ethics.

 Elliott, H. (2014) 'Somali displacements and shifting markets: Camel milk in Nairobi’s Eastleigh estate'.
 In Amanda Hammar (ed.)
 Displacement Economies in Africa: Paradoxes of Crisis and Creativity.
 Uppsala: Zed Books, pp. 127-144.